 Studies in high-fat-diet rats showed a reduction of body weight in addition to decreasing LDL (36).

 More studies in humans are required to fully observe the activity of the garlic in weight loss.
 Nonetheless, a plethora of anecdotal evidence exists in many cultures that believe in the effectiveness of garlic in weight loss.

-The gist: Garlic in animal studies has shown to be beneficial in combating obesity yet human studies are insufficient to fully appreciate the effects of garlic in weight loss.
+Garlic in animal studies has shown to be beneficial in combating obesity yet human studies are insufficient to fully appreciate the effects of garlic in weight loss.

 15) Garlic Can Improve Overall Health